Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Autoimmune eye diseases in animals:

-This pathology is most common in dogs of breeds such as German Shepherd, Black Terrier and Giant Schnauzer.
+This pathology is most common in dogs of such breeds as German Shepherd, Black Terrier and Giant Schnauzer.
 It is much less common in dogs of other breeds.

 antigen+antibody complexes.